apache/trafficserver/doc/appendices/glossary.en.rst

    global plugin
       A plugin which operates on all transactions.
 Contrast with :term:`remap plugin`.

+   proxy request
+      The request sent from |TS| to the upstream destination.

+   remap filter
+      A filter that controls matching of a remap rule.

+   remap rule
+      A rule that specifies matching criteria for a :term:`client request` and how to transform the URL for the :term:`proxy request` if there is a match.

    remap plugin
       A plugin which operates only on transactions matching specific remap